-John Wylie deserves special recognition for he his value during the early part of the expedition.
+John Wylie deserves special recognition for his help during the early part of the expedition.

 John is an avid cyclist in Oklahoma City who has often dreamed of biking across America,

 but family and work commitments have limited him from doing it.
-However, once John learning about my upcoming plans,
+However, once John learned about my upcoming plans,

 John was so excited to do his first multi-day bike tour, and honestly, I think I needed his positive energy.